wreszelewski/AppPreview/README.md

 # How to use it?

-You only have to prepare an api method that returns a list of hashes, configure website properly and serve this project as static content.
+You only have to prepare an api method that returns a list of hashes, configure website properly and serve this project as static content from your app (to avoid CORS).
 Let's assume you've prepared a method *test_method* that returns:

 ```javascript